raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

+**Test:**
-**Test:** Click the play button on the simulator.
-The LED display should light up, showing your chosen icon.
+The LED display should light up on the simulator, showing your chosen icon.

 Well done for getting the LEDs on the micro:bit to light up!